Evidlo/prelim/main.typ

   This thesis makes a distinction between two types of retrieval algorithms: static, where hydrogen density is assumed to have no temporal component, and dynamic, where the density distribution is allowed to vary between vantages.
-  Static algorithms were introduced historically, but more recent algorithms have been developed that can handle a changing hydrogen distribution.
+  Static algorithms were introduced historically, but more recent algorithms have been developed (see @dynamic_retrieval) that can accommodate a changing hydrogen distribution.
   Static algorithms are important because they are conceptually and computationally simpler, can serve as a basis for more sophisticated dynamic algorithms, and still perform well for dynamic densities under quiet, non-storm conditions (see @static_dynamic for analysis).
   This chapter introduces historical static retrieval approaches used in previous retrievals of exosphere density in order of increasing complexity.
 However, many of these methods are either too restrictive in their assumptions about exospheric hydrogen distribution (e.g. assuming a specific functional form or even spherical symmetry) or require extensive hyperparameter tuning.
 The chapter ends with a new static method in @spline_model contributed by this thesis, which attempts to address some of the issues of these other methods.
   Mathematical notation differs from the original publications to conform with notation used in this manuscript (see @inverse_problem).